adebrecht661/LM-RBF-CFD/README.md

+#LM-RBF-CFD

+Hydrodynamics code using radial basis functions and Levenberg-Marquardt method

 1. A file named `problem.data` must exist in the run directory, of the format &ProblemData x_dim =                 !
 Width in CU